 |script||The name of the script used in the test.|

 |unit||The unit of measurement for the metric, such as count, sec, %, or bytes.|

 |total_duration||The sum of all transaction response times.
 This column only has values for the average trt metric.
 For example, if the transaction response time for three transactions was 2, 3, and 4 seconds, the total_duration is 9 seconds.|

 You can export raw script and transaction data, provided that you enabled the collection before the test run.
 For details, see Define general test settings.

-To configure a load test to store all the script error messages, in the load test's General settings > Data and logs section, select Store script errors.
+To configure a load test to store all the error messages, in the load test's General settings > Data and logs section, select Store errors.

-To export the error messages to a .csv file, select Export/Download > Script errors to CSV.
+To export the error messages to a .csv file, select Export/Download > Errors to CSV.

 Note: The report includes a column for transaction ID.
 This column is populated only for MDRV script protocols.